 Selling

-Write down the channels you sell through, who is involved in selling through each step of the sales process.
-This is a good place to document whether this is an impulse or planned purchase.
-Additionally, describe the steps they take through each stage of the buying process and understand their buying criteria, this informs the content you can create and use in your marketing materials.
+Write down the channels you sell through and who is involved in selling through each step of the sales process.
+This is also a good place to document whether this is an impulse or planned purchase for your audience.

-price may not be an important criterion in the process.
-Is this true for your segment?
 What is your pricing model?
-Is ittiered ?
+Is it tiered?
 Are there discounts?
-Make sure to include competitive pricing, the perceived value of your product or service compared to price, services that you include in the price, and how the consumer trends could drive the price up or down. - Communication and promotion - What is the communication pattern with customers?
-Can we add any marketing activities from that?
-What
+Make sure to include competitive pricing, the perceived value of your product or service compared to the price, services that you include in the price, and how consumer trends could drive the price up or down.

 Executive Summary